Table of contents

-Kanban Swimlanes are rows used to classify work items on a Kanban board.
+Overview: Kanban board swimlanes are rows used to classify work items on a Kanban board.
 In early Kanban, most teams used only one Kanban swimlane for expediting work items.
-Today, teams use Swimlanes to classify work items, separate teams, projects, or products.
+Teams use Swimlanes to organize work items and separate teams, projects, or products.

 This idea was first used as a way for Kanban teams to go around the WIP rule.
-It was a way to hurry an urgent task without completing current work.
+It was a way to hurry an urgent task without completing the current work.
 To help identify such tasks, teams added an expedite swimlane to the top of their Kanban board.
-Then, if an unplanned urgent task appeared it would go to the expedite lane.
-Meaning the team could start working on it immediately disregarding the WIP limit.
-This allowed Kanban teams to have a faster reaction time and separate such items from other tasks in the backlog.
+The

 As more teams started using this Agile framework, the usage of swimlanes expanded.
-Kanban practitioners started separating tasks by urgency, teams, time, and other criteria.
+Kanban practitioners separated tasks by urgency, teams, time, and other criteria.
 Thus creating Kanban boards with swimlanes that were better suited to their processes.
 Today, the most popular use of Kanban swimlanes are as follows:

 Let’s see each one in action.